kristendwan/admin/pa1.md

 username.
 For each person you should also maintain a password, a first name, a last name, and an email address.
 Each person may create/update/destroy as many albums that he or she owns as he or she would like.
-Each album has a unique id, a title, a date created, a date last updated, owner's username and a field that specifies the permissions to this album ("public" or "private").
+Each album has a unique id, a title, a date created, a date last updated, and an owner's username.
 Each album may have zero or more photos.
 Within the context of a particular album, a photo has a sequence number and a caption.
 Photos can be used within multiple albums (shared) and in all instances they will have the same URL, date taken, and format ("GIF", "JPG", etc.).